2018 WTA Elite Trophy: Singles

-Anett Kontaveit brokethrough the top 20 in 2018.
-Kontaveit was able to reach the fourth round of the Australian Open losing to Carla Suárez Navarro.
-She wasn't able to win back-to-back matches until Porsche Tennis Grand Prix, reaching the semifinals before losing to Karolína Plíšková.
+Anett Kontaveit broke through the top 20 in 2018.
+Kontaveit was able to reach the fourth round of the Australian Open, losing to Carla Suárez Navarro.
+She was not able to win back-to-back matches until the Porsche Tennis Grand Prix, reaching the semifinals before losing to Karolína Plíšková.
 At the Italian Open, she was able to reach her first Premier 5 semifinal, before losing to Elina Svitolina.
-She followed it up with another fourth round showing at a slam at the French Open losing to Sloane Stephens.
-At the grass season, she didn't win a match until Wimbledon, where she reached the third round losing to Alison Van Uytvanck.
-At the US Open, she was upset by Katerina Siniakova in the first round in three tight sets, despite serving for the match in the third set.
+She followed it up with another fourth round showing at a slam at the French Open, losing to Sloane Stephens.
+At the grass season, she did not win a match until Wimbledon, where she reached the third round, losing to Alison Van Uytvanck.
+At the US Open, she was upset by Kateřina Siniaková in the first round in three tight sets, despite serving for the match in the third set.
 At the Wuhan Open, she was able to reach her first Premier 5 final but lost convincingly to Aryna Sabalenka.

-Wang Qiang first half of the season was poor including a first round exit at the Australian Open to Madison Keys.
-She didn't win back-to-back matches until she reached the fourth round of the BNP Paribas Open losing to world no. 1 Simona Halep.
-She then suffered many early loses following the Indian Wells result, but reached the third round of a slam for the first time at the French Open losing to Yulia Putintseva.
+Wang Qiang's first half of the season was poor, including a first round exit at the Australian Open to Madison Keys.
+She did not win back-to-back matches until she reached the fourth round of the BNP Paribas Open, losing to world no. 1 Simona Halep.
+She then suffered many early loses following the Indian Wells result, but reached the third round of a slam for the first time at the French Open, losing to Yulia Putintseva.
 At Wimbledon, she lost in the first round to compatriot Zheng Saisai.
-However, at the Jiangxi International Women's Tennis Open, she won her first career title revenging her Wimbledon loss when she defeated Zheng in the final.
-However, she wasn't able to sustain this form failing to win a main draw match until the US Open, where she lost in the third round to Elina Svitolina.
-Her Asian swing results were impressive, which began with her second career title at the Guangzhou International Women's Open defeating Yulia Putintseva in the final.
+However, at the Jiangxi International Women's Tennis Open, she won her first career title avenging her Wimbledon loss when she defeated Zheng in the final.
+However, she was not able to sustain this form, failing to win a main draw match until the US Open, where she lost in the third round to Elina Svitolina.
+Her Asian swing results were impressive, which began with her second career title at the Guangzhou International Women's Open, defeating Yulia Putintseva in the final.
 She then reached the semifinals of the Wuhan Open and China Open, losing to eventual champions Aryna Sabalenka and Caroline Wozniacki, respectively.
 This is her first Premier 5 and Mandatory semifinals.
 She then reached her third final of the year at the Hong Kong Tennis Open but suffered her first final loss to Dayana Yastremska.

 Zhang Shuai was the wildcard recipient for the event.
-Her best result of the year is reaching the semifinals of three international events, at the J&T Banka Prague Open losing to Petra Kvitová, Japan Women's Open losing to Amanda Anisimova and the Hong Kong Tennis Open losing to Dayana Yastremska.
-She was also able to reach the quarterfinals of the China Open losing to Naomi Osaka.
-At the slams she lost in the second rounds of the Australian Open and French Open to Denisa Allertová and Irina-Camelia Begu, respectively.
+Her best result of the year was reaching the semifinals of three international events, at the J&T Banka Prague Open, losing to Petra Kvitová; Japan Women's Open, losing to Amanda Anisimova; and the Hong Kong Tennis Open, losing to Dayana Yastremska.
+She was also able to reach the quarterfinals of the China Open, losing to Naomi Osaka.
+At the slams, she lost in the second rounds of the Australian Open and French Open to Denisa Allertová and Irina-Camelia Begu, respectively.
 Also, in the first rounds of Wimbledon to Andrea Petkovic and US Open to Garbiñe Muguruza.